NVIDIA/apex/examples/imagenet/README.md

 `main_fp16_optimizer.py` with `--fp16` demonstrates use of `apex.fp16_utils.FP16_Optimizer` to automatically manage master parameters and loss scaling.

+`main_amp.py` with `--fp16` demonstrates use of Amp to automatically perform all FP16-friendly operations in half precision under the hood.
+Notice that with Amp:
+..* you don't need to explicitly convert your model, or the input data, to half().
+Conversions will occur on-the-fly internally within the Amp-patched torch functions.
+..* dynamic loss scaling is always used under the hood.

 `main_reducer.py` is identical to `main.py`, except that it shows the use of [apex.parallel.Reduce](https://nvidia.github.io/apex/parallel.html#apex.parallel.Reducer) instead of `DistributedDataParallel`.

 ## Requirements